wentaozhu/adversarial-deep-structural-networks/README.md

 Adversarial Deep Structural Networks for Mammographic Mass Segmentation https://arxiv.org/abs/1612.05970

-crfcnn_combine.py is the executive file. modelname = 'cnn' #'crfcomb'
+crfcnn_combine.py is the executive file.

+modelname = 'cnn' #'crfcomb'

-'cnn' is for FCN model.
+modelname = 'cnn' #is for FCN model.

-'cnnat' is for advesarial FCN model.
+modelname = 'cnnat' #is for advesarial FCN model.

-'crf' is for FCN-CRF model.
+modelname = 'crf' #is for joint FCN-CRF model.

-'crfat' is for adversarial FCN-CRF model.
+modelname = 'crfat' #is for adversarial FCN-CRF model.

-'cnncomb' is for multi-FCN model.
+modelname = 'cnncomb' #is for multi-FCN model.

-'cnncombat' is for adversarial multi-FCN model.
+modelname = 'cnncombat' #is for adversarial multi-FCN model.

-'crfcomb' is for multi-FCN-CRF model.
+modelname = 'crfcomb' #is for joint multi-FCN-CRF model.

-'crfcombat' is for adversarual multi-FCN-CRF model.
+modelname = 'crfcombat' #is for adversarual multi-FCN-CRF model.

 crfcnn_combine_ddsm.py is the main file for ddsm.